 How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 If you took the time to count every item in the average American household at the rate of one item per second, you would be counting continuously for nearly three and a half days.
-And if you’re reading this article, the home you are looking to declutter and sell is at risk of being above the 300,000 item average.
+And if you’re reading this article, the home you are looking to declutter and sell is at risk of exceeding the 300,000 item average.

 Whether you’re selling the home you’ve been in for decades, or are facing an unexpected sale due to the death of a loved one, settling assets in a divorce, or getting out from underneath a mound of debt, the task of decluttering prior to a sale may feel daunting.
 But it doesn’t have to be.